-This prospectus supplement, the accompanying prospectus and the documents incorporated by reference herein include forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act, and Canadian securities laws.
+This prospectus supplement, the accompanying prospectus and the documents incorporated by reference herein include forward-looking statements within the meaning of Section 27A of the Securities Act, Section 21E of the Exchange Act, and Canadian securities laws.
 All statements other than statements of historical facts contained in this prospectus supplement, the accompanying prospectus and in the documents incorporated by reference herein, including statements regarding the future financial position, business strategy and plans and objectives of management for future operations, are forward-looking statements.
 The words "believe," "may," "will," "estimate," "continue," "anticipate," "intend," "should," "plan," "expect," and similar expressions, as they relate to us, are intended to identify forward-looking statements.
 We have based these forward-looking statements largely on current expectations and projections about future events and financial trends that we believe may affect our financial condition, results of operations, business strategy and financial needs.
-These forward-looking statements are subject to a number of risks, uncertainties and assumptions, including, without limitation, those described in "Risk Factors" in this prospectus supplement and in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019 and in our Quarterly Report on Form 10-Q for the fiscal quarter ended June 30, 2020, including, among other things:
+These forward-looking statements are subject to a number of risks, uncertainties and assumptions, including, without limitation, those described in "Risk Factors" in this prospectus supplement and in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021, including, among other things:

-- our ability to identify additional products or product candidates either from our internal research efforts or through acquiring or in-licensing other product candidates or technologies; - the initiation, timing, cost, progress and success of our research and development programs, pre-clinical studies, and clinical trials; - our ability to advance product candidates into, and successfully complete, clinical trials; - our ability to recruit sufficient numbers of patients for our current and future clinical trials for orphan or more common indications; - the direct and indirect impact of COVID-19 on our business and operations, including supply chain, manufacturing, research and development costs, clinical trials and employees; - our ability to achieve profitability; - our ability to obtain funding for our operations, including research funding; - our ability to receive milestones, royalties and sublicensing fees under our collaborations, and the timing of such payments; - the timing and magnitude of potential milestone payments under our product acquisition and in-licensing agreements; - the implementation of our business model and strategic plans; - our ability to develop and commercialize product candidates for orphan and niche indications independently; - our ability to advance XEN007, XEN496 and potentially other future product candidates directly into Phase 2 or later stage clinical trials; - our commercialization, marketing and manufacturing capabilities and strategy; - our ability to identify drug targets; - our ability to protect our intellectual property and operate our business without infringing upon the intellectual property rights of others; - our expectations regarding federal, state and foreign regulatory requirements; - the therapeutic benefits, effectiveness and safety of our product candidates; - the accuracy of our estimates of the size and characteristics of the markets that may be addressed by our products and product candidates; - the rate and degree of market acceptance and clinical utility of any future products; - · the timing of, and our and our collaborators' ability to obtain and maintain, regulatory approvals for our product candidates; - our ability to maintain and establish collaborations; - · our expectations regarding market risk, including interest rate changes and foreign currency fluctuations; - · our belief in the sufficiency of our cash, cash equivalents and marketable securities to meet our needs for at least the next 12 months;
+- our ability to identify additional products or product candidates either from our internal research efforts or through acquiring or in-licensing other product candidates or technologies; - the initiation, timing, cost, progress and success of our research and development programs, pre-clinical studies, and clinical trials; - our ability to advance product candidates into, and successfully complete, clinical trials; - · our ability to recruit sufficient numbers of patients for our current and future clinical trials for orphan or more common indications; - · our ability to achieve profitability; - our ability to obtain funding for our operations; - our ability to receive milestones, royalties and sublicensing fees under our collaborations, and the timing of such payments; - the timing and magnitude of potential milestone payments under our product acquisition and in-licensing agreements; - the implementation of our business model and strategic plans; - our ability to develop and commercialize product candidates for orphan and niche indications or more common indications independently; - our pre-commercial, commercialization, marketing, and manufacturing capabilities and strategy; - our ability to identify drug targets; - our ability to protect our intellectual property and operate our business without infringing upon the intellectual property rights of others; - · our expectations regarding federal, state and foreign regulatory requirements; - the therapeutic benefits, effectiveness and safety of our product candidates; - the accuracy of our estimates of the size and characteristics of the markets that may be addressed by our products and product candidates; - the rate and degree of market acceptance and clinical utility of any future products; - the timing of, and our and our collaborators' ability to obtain and maintain, regulatory approvals for our product candidates; - our ability to maintain and establish collaborations; - · our expectations regarding market risk, including interest rate changes and foreign currency fluctuations; - our belief in the sufficiency of our cash, cash equivalents and marketable securities to meet our needs for at least the next 12 months; - our ability to engage and retain the employees required to grow our business; - our future financial performance and projected expenditures;

-- our ability to engage and retain the employees required to grow our business; - our future financial performance and projected expenditures; - developments relating to our competitors and our industry, including the success of competing therapies that are or become available; - our expected use of proceeds from any sales under the Sales Agreement; and - · estimates of our expenses, future revenue, capital requirements and our needs for additional financing.
+- the direct and indirect impact of COVID-19 on our business and operations, including supply chain, manufacturing, research and development costs, clinical trial conduct, clinical trial data and employees; - developments relating to our competitors and our industry, including the success of competing therapies that are or become available; - our expected use of proceeds from any sales under the Sales Agreement; and - estimates of our expenses, future revenue, capital requirements and our needs for additional financing.